Azusa Pacific University System

 This course introduces the basic financial accounting model and prepares students to explore the application of fundamental accounting principles to business entities.
 The course focuses on a user perspective and covers the vital steps in the accounting cycle from journalizing transactions to the preparation and interpretation of financial statements.
 Students will also demonstrate an understanding of the importance of ethics in accounting.

 This course focuses on managerial accounting and emphasizes the use of accounting data in decision-making.
 Topics covered include cost accumulation models, cost behavior, break-even analysis, budgeting, short- and long-run decision analysis, capital expenditure analysis, and financial statement analysis.
-Prerequisite: ACC 210 Financial Accounting
+Prerequisite: ACC 210.

-Examines the legal, regulatory, ethical and moral principle and guidelines that impact domestic and global business transactions.
-The course provides an in-depth study of business and sales contacts, international trade law, intellectual property, real estate, product and service liability, organizational structure, insurance, and political structures.
-The course discusses how ethical and moral principles guide the decision-making process and business operations.
+Examination of the legal, regulatory, ethical and moral principles and guidelines that impact business transactions.
+The course provides an in-depth study of business and sales contracts, intellectual property, property law, constitutional principles, criminal law, and various business organization types.
+It also focuses on the interaction of ethical and moral principles from a Christian Worldview perspective and how these concepts guide the decision-making process in a business context.

 This course examines the theories and principles of international economics and how trade flows and policies impact global business operations.
 Students evaluate macroeconomic international policies and institutions, tariff rates, customs duties, currency valuations, trade agreements, intellectual property rights, immigration and balance of payments.
-Prerequisites: ECO 203 Microeconomics, ECO 204 Macroeconomics
+Prerequisites: ECO 203, ECO 204.

-Analysis of data for strategic and informed decision-making.
-Students utilize descriptive and predictive models to make customer-driven, profit-maximizing business decisions.
+Analysis of data for strategic and informed decision making.
+Students utilize data analytics to make customer-driven, profit-maximizing business decisions.

 This course examines the theories and practices of marketing products domestically and globally.
 The course offers an in-depth study of the primary concepts of marketing and the transition to E-Commerce and how social media has changed advertising and the distribution of products and services.
 Students examine the concept of global homogenization and consumer behavior.